moonchiip/moonchiip/README.md

    <details align="center">
 <summary> byi </summary>
-     as already stated, i'm proship, antiharrassment,<br> and anticensorship if that bothers you then don't interact. <br>
+     as already stated, i'm pro⎯⎯ship, anti⎯⎯harrassment,<br> and anti⎯⎯censorship if that bothers you then don't interact. <br>
-     basic dni, i hide & block freely, dncover or copy my skins thx yeww.<br> i am very much able to seperate fiction from reality &&.<br> art from the artist, just because i'm listening to certain artists<br> or playing certain games does not mean i support them or their actions.<br> zero day fans &&. tcc dniuf or iwvvec.
+     basic dni, i hide & block freely, dncover or copy my skins thx yeww.<br> i am very much able to seperate fiction from reality &&.<br> art from the artist, just because i'm listening to certain artists<br> or playing certain games does not mean i support them or their actions.<br> zero day fans &&. tcc dniuf or iwvvec. i do like dark media <br> btw, pro⎯⎯darkfiction always!
 </details>
  <br>